 In about a third of a mile, both trails turn right, leaving the road.
 Continue to follow the blazed trails, which head uphill on a footpath.
 At an intersection with a woods road, the orange-blazed trail turns left, but you should continue ahead, now following only the red-and-white blazes of the Ringwood-Ramapo Trail.

-The trail climbs to the top of a rise, then descends to cross a mountain bike trail.
+The trail climbs to the top of a rise, levels off, then descends to cross a mountain bike trail.
 This will be your return route, but for now, continue ahead on the red-on-white-blazed trail, which passes an old stone foundation on the left.
 A short distance beyond, the trail crosses a gas pipeline, bearing right at a fork (the many plastic tubes you see along the pipeline contain seedlings, part of an effort to remediate the area).
 The trail now climbs the northern shoulder of Mount Defiance, first gradually, then more steeply.
 Just below the 1,040-foot summit, there is a limited view to the west over Ringwood Manor and the Cupsaw Lake area.

 Continue south on the Ringwood-Ramapo Trail, which descends gradually and loops around, soon reaching a junction where the blue triangle-on-white Skylands Trail begins on the left.
 Turn left and follow the Skylands Trail north for a short distance.
 When you reach the pink-on-white-blazed Five Ponds Loop, turn right and descend the mountain on switchbacks.
 At the base of the descent, follow the Five Ponds Loop as it turns left onto a gravel road.
 Just ahead, the Five Ponds Loop turns right to pass between the Glasmere Ponds, but you should continue ahead on the gravel road.

 Soon, you’ll pass the ruins of a collapsed frame building on the left and proceed between two stone pillars, with abandoned stone buildings (originally, the gate houses for the estate) on each side of the trail.
 Just beyond, bear left at the fork.

 A short distance ahead, at the top of a rise, a mountain bike trail goes off to the left (a brown wand is visible about 25 feet into the woods).
 Turn left and follow this “single-track” trail, which will take you back to Shepherd Lake.
 (On Trail Conference Map 150, the trail is shown as the "Race Trail.")
 Although not marked (except with occasional brown wands at intersections), the trail is well-defined and easy to follow.
 It climbs on switchbacks to cross the gas pipeline and the Ringwood-Ramapo Trail, then continues to climb a little more.
 After reaching a high point, it descends gradually, crosses a woods road, and once again approaches the gas pipeline (although it does not cross it).
 The mountain bike trail then heads north to end at the Ringwood-Ramapo Trail along the shore of Shepherd Lake.
 Turn left and follow the Ringwood-Ramapo Trail back to the parking area at the southwest corner of the lake, where the hike began.Publication: Submitted by Daniel Chazin on 01/15/2021 updated/verified on 01/01/2023

 This loop hike climbs Mount Defiance, with broad west-facing views, and returns on a single-track mountain bike trail.